 Your doctor will be able to see the lining of your stomach and can take a sample of your stomach lining at the same time.
 This sample is either sent to a laboratory and examined under a microscope, or directly tested for H. pylori.

 There are lifestyle changes that you can make to help your ulcers heal and prevent them coming back.
-These include:
+These include the following.

 Both types of medicine reduce acid production in the stomach, allowing your ulcer to heal.

 These medicines will relieve your symptoms and within a few weeks your ulcer will heal.
-However, once you stop taking the medicine, your ulcer may come back unless the H. pylori has been treated and removed.
+However, once you stop taking the medicine, your ulcer may come back if you have H. pylori and it hasn’t been treated and removed.

 If tests confirm that you have H. pylori, you will be prescribed medicines to treat it.
 This is usually a seven-day course of a proton pump inhibitor combined with two antibiotics.
 Treating the H. pylori infection should allow your ulcer to heal and prevent it from coming back, but it is important to take the medicines exactly as directed.
 If you don’t, you may fail to eradicate the bacterium.
-Your GP will do the tests again after treatment to make sure it has been successful in getting rid of H. pylori.
+Your GP will do tests again after treatment to make sure it has been successful in getting rid of H. pylori.
 If you still test positive for H. pylori, you will need further treatment to eradicate it.